Open questions

 The items below are candidates, not shipped constructions.
 None is a v1 defect; none is committed.
 They are recorded so that an implementation built today leaves room for them as additive registry entries, and so a future reviewer can see which evolutions the algorithm-agile design already anticipates.

-size, content-key derivation, per-chunk nonce construction, per-chunk AAD, and
+content layer, pinning the new chunk size, content-key derivation, per-chunk nonce

 fallback profile, not a replacement: existing enc.scheme: 1 records remain